bomonike/bomonike.github.io/anyscale-ray.md

 The basic application concepts a developer should understand in order to develop and use Ray programs:

-* Driver

-* Task: A remote function invocation.
-This is a single function invocation that executes on a process different from the caller, and potentially on a different machine.
-A task can be stateless (a “@ray.remote” function) or stateful (a method of a “@ray.remote” class – see Actor below).
-A task is executed asynchronously with the caller: the “.remote()” call immediately returns one or more “ObjectRefs” (futures) that can be used to retrieve the return value(s).
+* <strong>Driver</strong>: The program root, or the “main” program.
+This is the code that runs “ray.init()”.

-* Object: An application value.
+* <strong>Object</strong>: An application value.
 These are values that are returned by a Task/Actor, or created through “ray.put”.
 Objects are immutable: they cannot be modified once created.
 A worker can refer to an object using an “ObjectRef.”

+* <strong>Task</strong>: A remote function invocation.
+This is a <strong>single function</strong> invocation that executes on a process different from the caller, and potentially on a different machine.
+A task can be stateless (a “@ray.remote” function) or stateful (a method of a “@ray.remote” class – see Actor below).
+A task is executed asynchronously with the caller: the “.remote()” call immediately returns one or more “ObjectRefs” (futures) that can be used to retrieve the return value(s).

-* Actor: A stateful worker process (an instance of a “@ray.remote” class).
+* <strong>Actor</strong>: A <strong>stateful</strong> worker process (an <strong>instance of a “@ray.remote” class</strong>).
 Actor tasks must be submitted with a handle, or a Python reference to a specific instance of an actor, and can modify the actor’s internal state during execution.

-* Driver: The program root, or the “main” program.
-This is the code that runs “ray.init()”.

 * Job: The collection of tasks, objects, and actors originating (recursively) from the same driver, and their runtime environment.
 There is a 1:1 mapping between drivers and jobs.